Frequently Asked Questions

 - Leadership Cleveland empowers participants with the knowledge, skills, and connections to carry out both personal and civic visions.

 - Look Up To Cleveland graduates – both core and summer – gain leadership and team-building skills and get to know a diverse peer group outside their usual environment.
-They have an appreciation and heightened civic awareness of Cleveland and our Northeast Ohio.
+They have an appreciation and heightened civic awareness of Cleveland and Northeast Ohio.

 - Cleveland Bridge Builders respond to the question, “What bridge have you built?” with inspirational answers that range from connections, optimism and growth to vision and legacy.